How to convert PDF files to JPG on Mac: Fast, easy, and for every skill level

 Your image will be saved.
 However, it's important to note that this will only give you the first page, so it only makes sense when you want a thumbnail for your PDF.
 The quality is also poor, so I tend to rely on the alternatives that give me control over the resolution.

-How to convert JPG back to PDF
+How to convert JPG back to PDF on Mac easily

 Sometimes, you might need to turn a JPG into a PDF, whether it's to make it easy to share, print it, or merge different images into a single file.
-Luckily, macOS makes the process easy with Preview.

-The downside is the tool doesn't give you control over the resolution, and you can only do it for a single page.
+The downside is that the tool doesn't give you control over the resolution, and you can only do it for a single page.

 The other methods I've discussed also work in reverse, but if you want more control over the images and PDF, I recommend using Prizmo.
 It's my favorite whenever I want to convert and edit PDFs created from images, as it's powerful and easy to use.
 Best of all?
 It has OCR, which I use to recognize the text and copy it instead of having to go through the annoying process of retyping.